Franchovy/Playdate-Guides/README.md

 ### NOTE:

-_This is a pre-released project repository.
+_This is an early-release project repository.
 The "to-do" list is available in the [TODO.md](TODO.md) file.
 Feel free to contribute or reach out if there are any specific topics you'd like the Playdate Guides to cover!_

-More updates coming this week!
+**More updates coming every week!**

--- Franchovy, last updated 26 Oct 2025
+-- Franchovy, last updated 31 Oct 2025 🎃

 # Playdate Guides